 CHRIS BOOTH, b.
 1949 Kerikeri

-After studying at Ilam School of Fine Arts, Canterbury University, New Zealand in 1967 and 1968, Booth undertook two years of specialist sculpture study with prominent sculptors including Barbara Hepworth, Denis Mitchell, John Milne (UK) and Quinto Ghermandi (Italy).
-Between 1978-2001, solo exhibitions of his works were held in all the major public galleries in New Zealand and in prestigious Australian and Italian galleries.
-His work was also included in collective exhibitions throughout NZ and Europe, and in Singapore and Australia.
+After studying at Ilam School of Fine Arts, Canterbury University, New Zealand in 1967 and 1968, Booth undertook two years of specialist sculpture study with such prominent sculptors as Barbara Hepworth, Denis Mitchell and John Milne in St Ives, UK, and Quinto Ghermandi in Verona, Italy.

 greenmuseum.org (online museum for environmental art) page on Booth